Martin County man falsely arrested twice loses lawsuit

 For nearly 30 years, a David Sosa from Texas has been on the run for drug-related crimes.

-"This guy is older than I am, he's shorter than I am," the local David Sosa told WPTV in 2019.
+"This guy's older than I am.
+He's shorter than I am," Martin County's David Sosa told WPTV in 2019.

 In 2014, Sosa was pulled over for a traffic violation by a Martin County deputy.
 Sosa said when the deputy ran his name, the active warrant for the David Sosa in Texas came up.
 Sosa was arrested, but when the case of mistaken identity was cleared up, he was released after a couple of hours.

-In 2018, Sosa said it happened again.
+Sosa said it happened again in 2018.
 He was pulled over for a traffic violation, and his name was flagged with the active warrant.

-“They said Texas is looking for you, and I said yea I know what this is about,” Sosa told WPTV.
+"They (said), 'Texas is looking for you,' and I was like, 'Yeah, I know what this is about,'" Sosa told WPTV.

 Despite telling deputies the mistaken identity happened before, he went back to jail.
 This time, he was stuck there for three days before deputies realized they had the wrong guy.

-“David Sosa and I were very disappointed in the court’s rulings," Kallinen said.
-"We thought for certain that based on all of the evidence that we had that he should have never been arrested and that it was the officers’ fault and Martin County’s fault for not having the right policies in place so innocent people don’t get arrested and have to spend time in jail."
+"David Sosa and I were very disappointed in the court's rulings," Kallinen said.
+"We thought for certain that, based upon all of the evidence we had, that he never should have been arrested and that it was the officers' fault and Martin County's fault for not having the right policies in place so innocent people don't get arrested and have to spend time in jail."

 The judge ruled that the arrest was reasonable, stating descriptions like a 40-pound weight difference could change over the span of nearly 30 years.
-Documents read, "the officers did not commit any constitutional violations by arresting and subsequently booking [Sosa] at the Martin County Jail."
+In his ruling, the judge wrote that "the officers did not commit any constitutional violations by arresting and subsequently booking [Sosa] at the Martin County jail."

 The judge also said the deputies are not required to independently investigate every claim of innocence.